An initiative of

 Agro Tareks

 My motivation to go organic was mostly personal.
 We had some cases of illness in our family and I became convinced that pesticides were the cause of the health problems particularly for growers that work with such products on a week to week basis.
 On top of that they are harmful to nature: they kill beneficial insects and have a negative impact on soil life.
-So two years after starting our company I turned organic.
+So two years after starting our company I turned organic in 2004.
 It’s a wonderful idea to provide so many people all over Europe with healthy fruit, and being able to contribute to their quality of life.

 Interview wit Taner: